-- Fully preheat the oven before baking items like cookies, cakes, biscuits, and breads. - For single rack baking, position the rack so that food is in the center of the oven. - For best results when baking cakes using two oven racks, place racks in positions 2 with flat rack and 5 using glide rack.
-Position cookware as shown. - Allow at least 2 inches (5 cm) of space between cookware for proper air circulation. - Dark or dull bakeware absorbs more heat than shiny bakeware.
-It may be necessary to reduce oven temperature and cook time to prevent over browning of some foods. - Dark bakeware is recommended for pies.
+- Fully preheat the oven before baking items like cookies, cakes, biscuits, and breads. - For single rack baking, position the rack so that food is in the center of the oven. - For best results when baking cakes using two oven racks, place racks in positions 3 with offset rack and 5 using flat rack (See Figure 14). - When baking using two oven racks, position cookware as shown in Figure 14. - Allow at least 2 inches (5 cm) of space between cookware for proper air circulation. - Dark or dull bakeware absorbs more heat than shiny bakeware.
+It may be necessary to reduce oven temperature and cook time to prevent overbrowning of some foods. - Dark bakeware is recommended for pies.
 Shiny bakeware is recommended for cakes, cookies, and muffins. - Do not open oven door too often.
-Doing so reduces oven temperature and may extend cooking time. - Most baked goods (except cakes) should be baked on pans with no sides or low sides to allow air to circulate. - Leave oven light off while baking.
+Doing so reduces oven temperature and may extend cooking time. - Most baked goods (except cakes) should be baked on pans with no sides or low sides to allow air to circulate.